davidojes/artist-awards-angular/README.md

-# Artist Awards Frontend
+# Pollarama Awards Frontend

-This project is an Angular frontend for the [Artist Awards Project .NET Backend](https://github.com/davidojes/artist-awards-dotnet)
+This project is an Angular frontend for the [Pollarama Awards Project .NET Backend](https://github.com/davidojes/pollarama-dotnet)